Home » Kuala Lumpur » 15 Fun Day Trips For Families From KL & Selangor, Malaysia

 2-Day Itinerary For A Weekend With Kids In KL

 This coastal spot has been gaining popularity in recent years for its magnificent hidden gems.
 From scrumptious local delicacies to stunning views of the Straits of Melaka, Kuala Selangor has so much to offer.
-Be sure to visit the Sky Mirror Sasaran Beach, learn more about paddy harvesting in Sekinchan, indulge in signature seafood dishes at River View Seafood Restaurant and end the day with magical firefly sightings at Kampung Kuantan Firefly Park.
+Be sure to visit the Sky Mirror Sasaran Beach, learn more about paddy harvesting in Sekinchan, indulge in signature seafood dishes at River View Seafood Restaurant, and end the day with magical firefly sightings at Kampung Kuantan Firefly Park.

 Taman Negara National Park is one of the oldest areas of tropical rainforest in the world.
 On a trip here you can see an amazing selection of local flora and fauna, and this is also the home of an indigenous group called the Orang Asli who are the original inhabitants of Malaysia.
 Before you spend the day trekking, you’d want to fill up on a hearty breakfast at Mutiara Restaurant.
 Then, go for an easy walk at one of the serene and enjoyable trails which starts at the Wildlife Headquarters heading towards Bukit Teresek.
 For the more adventurous ones, take the trek to Gunung Tahan which usually takes trekkers around seven days to complete.

 Framed by majestic limestone cliffs, rivers, and caves, Gopeng is easily the go-to destination for anyone to jump, swim, hike, and raft into an adventure!
-Located about 2 hours away from KL, the ancient rainforests in Gopeng is home to a myriad of flora and fauna including the Rafflesia.
+Located about two hours away from KL, the ancient rainforests in Gopeng are home to a myriad of flora and fauna including the Rafflesia.
 White water rafting is the most popular attraction in Gopeng and some of the town’s most picturesque sceneries can be found along the river.
 There are also impressive limestone cave tours you can join while in Gopeng.

-About an hour drive from KL, one of the most popular places to visit in Ulu Yam is the World of Phalaenopsis.
+About an hour's drive from KL, one of the most popular places to visit in Ulu Yam is the World of Phalaenopsis.
 It is the largest Phalaenopsis orchid producer in Malaysia, and inside this orchid farm, you will find a charming hidden cafe called Florescence.
 With a stunning orchid-filled interior, it is known to be one of the best food spots in Ulu Yam.
-While in Ulu Yam, you can also visit the Organic Guava Farm, score yourself some local honey known for its health benefits and wander around the Hokkien Village for some laidback village atmosphere.
+While in Ulu Yam, you can also visit the Organic Guava Farm, score yourself some local honey known for its health benefits, and wander around the Hokkien Village for some laidback village atmosphere.

 Just off the coast of Port Klang in Selangor lies a fishing village called Pulau Ketam, or Crab Island.
 You can take a ferry to the island from Port Klang and once on the island, you will be greeted by….tiny crabs!
 One does not simply come to Pulau Ketam and miss out on a seafood lunch!
 Upon exiting from the pier, visitors tend to flock to the main restaurant facing the waterfront.
 The commercial area has plenty of shops selling snacks and souvenirs while the main area houses a Taoist temple with a grand-looking archway topped with lotus flowers.